-Most students have a healthcare background of some type, and have some professional experience.
-Pharmacists who have practiced in health systems, regulatory agencies, or the pharmaceutical industry are particularly well-suited to this specialty track, but we also have students from other walks of life.
-Nurses, physicians, and attorneys advising healthcare groups who desire to expand their knowledge to adapt to the changing drug regulatory landscape are also perfect for this degree specialty track!
+Most students have a health care background of some type and have some professional experience.
+Pharmacists who have practiced in health systems, regulatory agencies, or the pharmaceutical industry are particularly well-suited to this specialty track.
+Still, we also have students from other walks of life.
+Nurses, physicians and attorneys advising health care groups who desire to expand their knowledge to adapt to the changing drug regulatory landscape are also perfect for this degree specialty track!

 Not sure if you have the right background?
 Contact us and we’ll help you decide.

 Students come from a variety of backgrounds with at least a B.S.:

 - Hospital Administration

 - State Boards for medical professionals

 John Berry, 2013 graduate of the M.S. + M.B.A. concurrent program